 The increment illustrated in Figure 1 represents how new solution functionality evolves within each iteration.
 Each increment is additive to all prior ones and verified, ensuring they all work together.
 Each is a working, tested and usable solution that meets the agreed quality criteria in the DoD.
 Further, the team can deliver multiple increments within an iteration.
 The sum of all the team’s increments is inspected at the iteration review.

 The Iteration Review is the second to last event of the iteration, where each team, and its stakeholders, inspect the increment to assess progress toward the iteration goal and adjusts its backlog for the next iteration based on the outcomes and learning during the iteration review.
 The iteration review is a timeboxed working session, limited to a maximum of two hours for a two-week iteration.

 The Iteration Retrospective is the last event of the iteration.
 Its primary purpose is to reflect on the iteration and derive new ideas to improve the increment and the process.
-The retrospective helps instill the concept of relentless improvement—one of the SAFe Core Values.
+The retrospective helps instill the concept of relentless improvement—one of the pillars of SAFe’s Lean-Agile Mindset.
 The team discusses what went well, what problems it encountered, and how those problems were (or were not) solved.
 The team identifies the most helpful changes to improve.
 These changes are addressed as soon as possible or recorded in the backlog for the next iteration.
 The retrospective is typically timeboxed to a maximum of 45-90 minutes for a two-week iteration.